Survey of Instant Runoff Voting (IRV) pathologies

 A structural problem: Non-additivity ⇒ IRV cannot be counted in precincts

-You can't count IRV elections in precincts because there is no such thing as a "precinct subtotal" (at least nothing that can be recorded in any form more compact than just listing all the votes in that precinct, if there are a reasonable number such as 13 of candidates).
+You can't count IRV elections in precincts because there is no such thing as a "precinct subtotal" (at least nothing that can be recorded in any form much more compact than just listing all the votes in that precinct, if there are a reasonable number such as 13 of candidates).
 Here is a web page to make that clear: IRV non-additivity.

 Return to main page